kydas/GRDN/README.md

 - what will it do?
 Track plants, notify user when plant maintenance is required (i.e. watering), allow user to search for plants that will grow in their area.
 - what type of data will it store?
 Data related to their plant "inventory", times since last maintenance (i.e. watering).
 - what will users be able to do with this data?
 Add plants to their inventory, search new plants to add, track maintenance.
 - what is some additional functionality you can add/remove based on time constraints?
+Spatial display, social media integration, photo imports from web (see "Stretch requirements" below).

 ## Requirements: